Key course information

 What will I learn?

 Whether you choose the riding or non-riding route, this two year A-Level equivalent qualification will give you an excellent grounding in all aspects of Horse Management.
 The riding pathway will help you build your confidence, with modules including riding horses on the flat and riding over fences giving you a comprehensive experience.
 While at the yard, you’ll learn the practical skills needed for daily work in a variety of equine roles, including tacking, equipment, feeding, behaviour and grooming.
 Your practical learning will be underpinned by detailed knowledge of anatomy, physiology and nutrition, giving you the key to take your studies further.
-Business and management modules tailored to the equine industry will expand your horizons and equip you to reach higher.
+You will gain knowledge and understanding on health, welfare, behaviour, nutrition, rehabilitation, fitness and Business studies - which will enable you to identify your niche within the industry therefore making your ambitions reality.

-• 4 GCSEs at grade A*-C or including English, Maths and preferably Science or equivalent (or Merit or Distinction in a related subject at Level 2)
+4 GCSEs at grade A*-C or including English, Maths and Science (or equivalent)

 Study, Assessment and Qualifications